This policy applies to all students, independent of vaccination status or prior infection by COVID-19.

 Option 2: Negative rapid antigen tests will be required to be performed by parents and submitted to a Google Form (linked here) prior to classes each day on days 1-6.
 Negative tests for exposed children (not positive cases) on days 1-6 will remove the masking requirement and allow children to participate in swim following an indoor exposure.

-All negative rapid antigen tests (for those testing days 1-5 and those who test just on day 6) are required to be uploaded to the KBIA Office through this Google Form: https://forms.gle/XfgBbyuu9JWchKsn6
+All negative rapid antigen tests (for those testing days 1-5 and those who test just on day 6) are required to be uploaded or emailed to the KBIA Office.
+Parents can either email [email protected], show a photo of the negative test result to the Front Office, or upload the photo to this Google Form: https://forms.gle/XfgBbyuu9JWchKsn6

 If you do not have rapid antigen tests then you can purchase them in the KBIA Office.